The Complete Guide to Arusha

 Visa and Entry Requirements:

-The citizens of most countries can get a visa on arrival at Kilimanjaro International Airport or already in advance be able to apply for an eVisa.
+The citizens of most countries can get a visa on arrival at Kilimanjaro International Airport or already in advance, be able to apply for an eVisa.
 Please note specific visa requirements for your country of citizenship before traveling.
 You will also need a valid passport with at least six months of validity.

 Conclusion

 Arusha has so much more to offer than being merely a gateway into safaris: it’s a city of culture, history, and adventure.
-From going on wildlife safaris to trekking Mount Meru, even trying the local food, Arusha holds in store something unique for every kind of traveler.
+From going on wildlife safaris to trekking Mount Meru, even trying the local food, Arusha holds something unique in store for every kind of traveler.
 With lively markets, scenic beauty, and a warm reception, this city is a must on every Tanzanian itinerary.
 As you explore the city and surroundings, Arusha proves not to be a pass-through, but a place of amusement.